 When something costs $3.99, you just round up and tell yourself it costs $4.00.
 Right?

-A growing body of research suggests that charging, say, $3.99 rather than $4.00 may actually be an effective trick.
+A growing body of research suggests that the timeless trick of charging, say, $3.99 rather than $4.00 may actually work.

 In one study, researchers offered people a choice between two different pens.

 When the pens were priced at at $2.00 and $3.99, nearly half of the people chose the more expensive pen.

 But when the prices changed by a single penny, to $1.99 and $4.00, fewer than 20 percent of people chose the more expensive pen.

 Social scientists call this the "left-digit bias" — peoples' tendency to place too much weight on the leftmost digit of a number.

 "We have limited time to process stuff, so we take shortcuts," the economist Nicola Lacetera told me.

 This makes some sense if something is super cheap — like, say, a pen.
 But people also exhibit left-digit bias with really expensive things — like, say, used cars.